From Inpainting to Layer Decomposition: Repurposing Generative Inpainting Models for Image Layer Decomposition: Experimental Results

 \subsection{Ablation Study}

-To evaluate the effectiveness of our design in adapting a pre-trained image inpainting diffusion model for the image layer decomposition task, we conduct a comprehensive ablation study.
+To evaluate the effectiveness of our design in adapting a pre-trained image inpainting diffusion model for the image layer decomposition task, we conduct a comprehensive ablation study as shown in Table \ref{tab:abla}.
 This analysis underscores the contribution of each design component, demonstrating their roles in balancing generative capability with faithful preservation of input details and contextual information.